 Obviously the details of connection, virtual host, queue, size, capacity, etc would depend on the configuration in use.

 Flow control can also be triggered when a configured disk quota is exceeded.
 This is supported by the BDB and Derby virtualhosts.

 This functionality blocks all producers on reaching the disk overflow limit.
 When consumers consume the messages, causing disk space usage to falls below the underflow limit, the producers are unblocked and continue working as normal.

 Two limits can be configured:

-overfull limit - the maximum space on disk (in bytes) which can be used by store.
+overfull limit - the maximum space on disk (in bytes).

 underfull limit - when the space on disk drops below this limit, producers are allowed to resume publishing.